Marcus Stoinis

-Marcus Peter Stoinis (born 16 August 1989) is an Australian cricketer who plays limited overs cricket for the Australian national team.
-He is contracted to Western Australia and Melbourne Stars domestically, and has previously also played for Perth Scorchers and Victoria as an all rounder.
+Marcus Peter Stoinis (born 16 August 1989) is an Australian international cricketer who represents the Australia national cricket team in Twenty20 International cricket.
+He is a right-handed batting all-rounder who bowls right-arm medium.
+Domestically, Stoinis captained Melbourne Stars in the 2024–25 Big Bash League and has played Sheffield Shield cricket for Western Australia and Victoria.

+Stoinis was a member of the Australian teams that won both the 2021 T20 World Cup and 2023 Cricket World Cup.
+He has played in a number of Twenty20 leagues around the world.

 Early life

 Stoinis is an Australian of Greek heritage, he was born in Perth, and represented Western Australia at both under-17 and under-19 level.
 Stoinis played for the Australian under-19 cricket team at the 2008 ICC Under-19 World Cup.
 The following year, he represented Australia at the Hong Kong Sixes.